 That was 2011.
 Three years later, Writer’s Digest ditching Abbott Press is a milestone in the fight against Author Solutions.
 But there are many more partners – huge names in traditional publishing like Simon & Schuster – who won’t address the issue at all.

 We must keep up the pressure, especially now that we know it’s having an effect.
-The news media refuse to cover this story.
+The news media refuses to cover this story.
 It’s down to us.
 And there’s a lot of hard work ahead.

 These strategic partnerships are crucial to Author Solutions, and it wouldn’t surprise me if they are working very hard right now to replace Writer’s Digest.
 We must remain on guard and keep pressing the existing partners to reconsider their position.